naoshibaikyu/cyborgresistance/halloween.md

 UlalaMollyAnnoyed: I see…

-%Soon, the team finally arrives at what is hopefully their ideal destination.
+Soon, the team finally arrives at what is hopefully their ideal destination.

 UlalaMollyHappy: Oh!
 There it is!